thedopepirate/zoomautolinux/README.md

-ENTER THE DIRECTORY (folder) zoomautolinux the main file is z.py enter your meeting timings 24-hr format (DD/MM/YYYY HH:MM) in the file enter.csv meeting id and passcode to be added too (i have shown some examples in the enter.csv file)
+ENTER THE DIRECTORY (folder) zoomautolinux the main file is z.py enter your meeting timings 24-hr format (DD/MM/YYYY HH:MM) in the file enter.csv meeting id and passcode to be added too (i have shown some examples in the enter.csv file, you have to edit them)

 so after this, run the script ``z.py``using python3 i.e open the terminal and enter the directory zoomautolinux